The Definitive Ranking of Cookout Sides

 Oh come on.
 If you really didn't want to try, you should have been honest and brought a bag of chips instead of leaving a bunch of oil-covered leaves to wilt in the sun.

 Salads as a whole have a bad rep. Maybe they're unfairly relegated to the bottom of the list.
 But in the case of beans, unless they're baked, they do not belong anywhere near my paper plate.

 You're trying too hard.
 It's not working.
 Actually, maybe try harder.

-While the healthier take on the cold "salad" is often delicious and appreciated, there's no way that anything on your plate will make it to your mouth without a little oily speck of quinoa on it, and we just can't abide.
+While the healthier take on the cold "salad" is often delicious and appreciated, there's no way that anything on your plate will make it to your mouth without a little oily speck of quinoa on it, and it's just not worth the risk.

-The chances that these are going to end up looking like translucent, unfurled, slightly charred hunks of Fruit by the Foot are far to high for you to waste time hand-cutting each and every strip and slicing your hand for something nobody's really going to eat.
+The chances that these are going to end up looking like translucent, unfurled, slightly charred hunks are far too high for you to waste time hand-cutting each and every strip and slicing your hand for something nobody's really going to eat.

 If you get it fresh out of the cooler, this is essential, especially alongside some pulled pork or a juicy burger.
 But once it comes out to the table, you're working with a ticking time bomb, one that tends to sweat creamy bullets all over the plate.
 And when you get to the bottom, it's basically like some horrifying soup just waiting to ruin your buns.
 Coleslaw is a race: one that's worth running if you're fast, but not for the fun run that is grazing all day on a cookout spread.

 When potato salad is homemade (or at least bought from a fancy deli or upscale grocery), it's magic.
 Especially if it's German because that means there is bacon in it.
 But there's always the danger that somebody half-assed it, offering up a saucy pile of half-cooked potato chunks or, worse, just hit up Costco on the way over and called it a day.
 So beware.